Allocation of time slots at EU airports

 Procedure for allocation of time slots

-The general principle regarding slot allocation is that an air carrier having operated its particular slots for at least 80% during the summer/winter scheduling period is entitled to the same slots in the equivalent scheduling period of the following year (known as grandfather rights).
-Consequently, slots which are not sufficiently used by air carriers are reallocated (the so-called ‘use it or lose it’ rule).
+The general principle regarding slot allocation is that an air carrier having operated a particular slot series* for at least 80% of the summer or winter scheduling period is entitled to the same slot series in the equivalent scheduling period of the following year (known as grandfather rights).
+Consequently, slot series which are not sufficiently used by air carriers are returned to the slot pool for reallocation (the ‘use it or lose it’ rule).

-The coordinator also takes into account additional rules and guidelines established by the air transport industry and local guidelines proposed by the coordination committee and approved by the EU country or any other competent body responsible for the airport.
+The coordinator also takes into account additional rules and guidelines established by the air transport industry and local guidelines proposed by the coordination committee and approved by the Member State or any other competent body responsible for the airport, provided the rules or guidelines are compatible with the slot regulation and EU law.

 If a requested slot cannot be accommodated, the coordinator informs the requesting air carrier of the reasons why and indicates the nearest alternative slot.

-Slots may be exchanged or transferred between airlines in certain specified circumstances (for instance, partial or total takeover, or transfer to a different route or traffic mode).
+Slots may be exchanged one-for-one between air carriers or transferred between air carriers in certain specified circumstances (for instance, between parent and subsidiary companies, in the event of a partial or total takeover, or transfer to a different route).
 In such cases, explicit confirmation from the coordinator is always required.

 An air carrier’s flight plan may be rejected by the competent air traffic management authorities if the air carrier intends to land or take off at a coordinated airport without having a slot allocated by the coordinator.

-If an air carrier repeatedly and intentionally operates air services at a significantly different time from the allocated slots or in a significantly different way, the coordinator may decide to withdraw from that air carrier the series of slots in question.
+If an air carrier repeatedly and intentionally operates air services at a significantly different time from the allocated slots or in a significantly different way, the coordinator may decide to withdraw the series of slots in question from that air carrier .
 Consequently, that air carrier may lose its grandfather rights.

-EU countries must ensure that effective, proportionate and dissuasive sanctions are available to deal with this type of situations.
+Member States must ensure that effective, proportionate and dissuasive sanctions are available in order to deal with this type of situation.

-The original regulation has been amended 5 times
+The original regulation has been amended eight times.

-in 2003, to take account of the war launched against Iraq and the outbreak of the Severe Acute Respiratory Syndrome to ensure that the non-utilisation of slots allocated for the 2003 season does not cause air carriers to lose their entitlement to those slots (Regulation (EC) No 1554/2003);
+In 2003, to take account of the war launched against Iraq and the outbreak of severe acute respiratory syndrome, to ensure that the non-utilisation of slots allocated for the 2003 season did not cause air carriers to lose their entitlement to those slots (Regulation (EC) No 1554/2003).

-in 2004, to clarify the application of the existing regime on a number of different points, including the independent status of coordinators and the functioning of slot allocation procedures (Regulation 793/2004/EC);
+In 2004, to clarify the application of the existing system on a number of different points, including the independent status of coordinators and the functioning of slot-allocation procedures (Regulation 793/2004/EC).

-in 2009, in view of the global economic and financial crisis, to ensure that the non-utilisation of slots allocated for the summer 2009 scheduling period does not cause air carriers to lose their entitlement to those slots (Regulation (EC) No 545/2009);
+In 2009, in view of the global economic and financial crisis, to ensure that the non-utilisation of slots allocated for the summer 2009 scheduling period did not cause air carriers to lose their entitlement to those slots (Regulation (EC) No 545/2009).

-in 2020, in view of the COVID-19 crisis, to ensure that the non-utilisation of slots allocated for March 2020 (and for routes to China and Hong Kong for the period of 23 January-29 February 2020) and those allocated for entire summer 2020 scheduling period do not cause air carriers to lose their entitlement to those slots (Regulation (EU) No 2020/459).
+In 2020, in view of the COVID-19 crisis, to ensure that the non-utilisation of slots allocated for March 2020 (and for routes to China and Hong Kong from 23 January to 29 February 2020) and those allocated for entire summer 2020 scheduling period did not cause air carriers to lose their entitlement to those slots (Regulation (EU) No 2020/459).
+In October 2020, these measures were extended until 27 March 2021 in order to release the pressure on the whole aviation industry and decrease emissions by avoiding airlines flying almost empty aircraft (Delegated Regulation (EU) 2020/1477).

 FROM WHEN DOES THE REGULATION APPLY?